Cv-Keep/cvkeep-docs/en/1 - Stack Setup.md

 # Thats all

-This is all the setup you need.
+Thats all the setup you need.
 Now you are ready to run the project.
 Please go to the step 2.